tombye/trexit/_posts/2017-07-07-felleries.markdown

 ### The water mill

 The mill's dam had 3 gates in it.
-One to control the main flow of the river and 2 more for the waterwheels in the mill.
+1 to control the main flow of the river and 2 more for the waterwheels in the mill.

 ![Watergates for the mill waterwheels](https://github.com/tombye/trexit/raw/gh-pages/assets/images/watermill-gates.jpg)